 Invisible Inc. was a game that took me by complete surprise.
 Considering this game relies on being sneaky, I suppose that means the jokes on me.

 This turn-based stealth game randomly generates levels that you need to make your way through to complete objectives and avoid enemies.
-You can control ten unique characters through the perilous missions, and each of them have loads of customization options, making sure characters never get stale.
+You can control ten unique characters through the perilous missions, and each of them has loads of customization options, making sure characters never get stale.

-The gameplay is complex, and it does take awhile to get used to the in-and-outs, but once you do I promise you hours of fun await.
+The gameplay is complex, and it does take a while to get used to the in-and-outs, but once you do, I promise you hours of fun await.

 Minecraft: Pocket Edition